-Paul McCartney sang and played piano, John Lennon was on acoustic guitar, George Harrison played electric guitar and Ringo Starr was on drums.
+Paul McCartney sang and played piano, John Lennon was on acoustic guitar, George Harrison played electric guitar, and Ringo Starr was on drums.
 They recorded six takes, only three of which were complete, and each notably shorter than the final version.
-One of these was later released on Anthology 3.

 The next evening The Beatles continued working on the track, recording takes 7-23.
-George Harrison didn't perform, so waited in the studio control room.
-The session was filmed for a documentary by the National Music Council of Great Britain, who captured the group playing and chatting for a short colour film called Music!
+George Harrison played guitar on some early takes, but spent much of the session in the studio control room.
+The recording was filmed for a documentary by the National Music Council of Great Britain, who captured the group playing and chatting for a short colour film called Music!.

 Many Years From Now, Barry Miles

 The song was completed the next day.
 McCartney added his bass and lead vocals, and the other Beatles contributed backing vocals.
-Then the 36-strong orchestra added backing for Hey Jude's lengthy four-chord coda The classical musicians were also offered a double fee for clapping and singing along to the 'nah nah nah' chant.
+The 36-strong orchestra then added backing for the lengthy four-chord coda.
+The classical musicians were also offered a double fee for clapping and singing along to the ‘nah nah nah’ chant.

 Most of the musicians were happy to oblige, especially as it meant a doubled fee, but there was one dissenter who reportedly walked out, saying “I’m not going to clap my hands and sing Paul McCartney’s bloody song!”